 Ronald van der Kemp's goal is to establish ethical high fashion while banishing the lavish ways of the fashion system.
 The label stands for a completely new concept of the wardrobe: consisting of individual limited edition statement pieces that are seasonal and timeless, reflecting the woman's personality, emphasizing her strengths and her character.

 "We prefer talking about the wardrobe because it's long term.
 Collections, however, are tied to a short season.
-Wardrobes are made up of individual pieces that each have their own identity and come together as a whole. "
+Wardrobes are made up of individual pieces that each have their own identity and together make up a wardrobe. "

 Back to the heyday of haute couture